HelpContact UsView shopping cart

 In Thailand, fruits such as melon and pineapple are carved into boats and bowls to grace buffet tables.
 Vegetables including carrots, pumpkins, scallions and radishes are transformed into roses and carnations.
 Mythological figures are carved in ice in glistening impermanence in Bangkok four star hotels.
 Tiny ginger roots are carved into detailed shapes of flowers, crabs and shrimps and preserved for years.
 Pineapples, papayas and various fruits are carved in traditional designs and hallowed out to become containers for fruit salads, fried rice or sauces.

 Carrot Leaf Carving"Salads, fresh vegetable dishes and fruit presentations become works of art, transforming humble harvests into incredible edibles.
 Banana leaves are fashioned into baskets and cups for food and used as platters.
 When assembling a platter of raw vegetables for a party, the Thai will carve them into flowers, leaves and even fish and crab shapes.
-With occassional discreet application of food coloring the whole array will then be assembled with the loving care and artistry implicit in formal flower arrangement."
+With occasional discreet application of food coloring the whole array will then be assembled with the loving care and artistry implicit in formal flower arrangement."
 (Source: Original Thai Cookbook, Jennifer Brennen, p.56, © Perigee Trade 1984)

 Serving food attractively is an art that has been practiced for centuries.
 Thai cookbook author Marie Wilson comments, "The appearance of Thai food is most important and is always commented upon by the Thais as much as taste."
 Here at the Temple of Thai we hope to present a few simplified fruit carving techniques for Western kitchens that both novices and experienced carvers can recreate.